/>

 Prof. J.C.M.
 Warnsinck Fellowship

 The Prof. J.C.M.
 Warnsinck Fellowship is a one-time stipend of up to €5,000, including travel expenses, to conduct maritime historical research relating to objects in the collection of the Netherlands Maritime Museum in Amsterdam.
+This year it is possible for the first time to submit an application for a prof. J.C.M.
+Warnsinck Fellowship that is focused specifically on the maritime history, archaeology and culture of the province of Zeeland.
+The collection of the Netherlands Maritime Museum in Amsterdam and the collection of the Maritiem Muzeeum Zeeland in Vlissingen together serve as the starting point of research conducted for this fellowship.
 The sum may only be dispensed directly to the applicant.
 The fellowship is open to those who have (almost) completed their master’s degree.
-The fellowship may last a maximum of six months, the earliest starting date is 1 March 2026.
-It is possible to postpone the start of the fellowship, in consultation, up to 1 June 2026.
-The closing date for applications is 15 December 2025.
+The fellowship may last a maximum of six months, the earliest starting date is 1 September 2026.
+It is possible to postpone the start of the fellowship, in consultation, up to 1 December 2026.
+The closing date for applications is 28 May 2026.

 Are you interested in this fellowship?